ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 The Adventure Trail and Passport

-By getting to know the organizations featured in the trail map, we hope that residents of the Anacostia watershed will explore opportunities throughout the network and build lasting relationships with fellow volunteers, partner organizations, and the parts of the landscape they steward.
+The Volunteer Passport allows people to discover new volunteer opportunities and track their participation, all in one handy booklet.
+Volunteers can receive a passport by attending a partner organization’s volunteer event and earn a uniquely designed stamp to commemorate their participation.
+By getting to know the organizations featured in the poster and passport, we hope that residents of the Anacostia watershed will explore opportunities throughout the network and build lasting relationships with fellow volunteers, partner organizations, and the parts of the landscape they steward.

 Celebrating Our Volunteers

 Volunteers are the lifeblood of our work, and they deserve a celebration!
 In November 2025, we threw a thank-you party for the collective volunteer community.
-Held at the iconic GoGo Museum in Southeast D.C., we gathered with free food, a live GoGo band, and a whole lot of gratitude.
+Held at the iconic GoGo Museum in Southeast D.C., over 100 volunteers and community members gathered with free food, a live GoGo band, and a whole lot of gratitude.

-Every attendee received the beautiful Anacostia River Outdoor Volunteer Adventure Trail poster.
-We also held special raffles, with each partner organization giving away a gift card to someone who had volunteered with them or was eager to do so in the future.
+Every attendee received the beautiful Anacostia River Outdoor Volunteer Adventure Trail poster and got a preview of the passport pages.
+We also held special raffles, with each partner organization giving away a gift card to a past volunteer or someone who was eager to do so in the future.

 Photo by Anacostia Riverkeeper